 Symptoms of students with inattentive ADHD are far less likely to be identified by medical professionals, teachers, and parents which results in students not getting the right treatment they need for their condition.
 The long-term effect for this is an academic failure, indifference, and undue shame.
 This suggests that parents and teachers need to deal with inattentiveness in childhood.

 How to Help Children with Inattentive Type of ADHD

 It is important to help children maximize their academic potential.
 Overcoming hindrances are vital for academic success.
 Parents should ask for help when their child shows signs of inattention.
 Schools should offer training programs or therapeutic strategies to help inattentive children.
 Helping children triumph over inattentiveness gives a positive impact not only on their academics but as well as their personal life.

 For parents, if they want to help an inattentive child do well at school and improve daily focus and efficiency, below are the steps they can take:

 1. Determine the cause.
 There are other probable causes of inattention in children aside from ADHD.
 As a parent, you need to find out why your child suffers from inattention.
 Anxiety, low self-esteem, grief, learning differences, family problems, and social issues could be a result of inattentiveness.

-Talk with your child about his or her classroom experiences.
+Talk to your child about his or her classroom experiences.
 Listen to what he or she has to say as they become more open when they know their parents are listening and reachable.
-You could also ask for help from a doctor or a licensed mental health professional.
+You could also ask for help from a doctor or licensed mental health professional.

 3. Make a consistent home routine.
 Create a solid routine that helps your child get rid of the negative effects that cause inattentiveness.
 It is vital to organize and provide healthy limits for your child such as forming healthy sleep hygiene to make a huge difference in the inattentiveness of your child.